FRRouting/frr/doc/user/pmd.rst

    However, it is possible to make more flexible the flip- flap algorithm by increasing the retry timers.
-Those timers permit to consider the session to go up or down, only after a defined amount of received or non received retries.
+Those timers permit to consider the session to go up or down, only after a defined amount of successive received or non received retries.
+The retry timers are unset by default.

+.. index:: [no] retries threshold (1-255) total (1-255)
+.. clicmd:: [no] retries threshold (1-255) total (1-255)

+   The decision to consider a session alive can be based on a series of pings.
+If a certain number of those pings is successful, then session is considered as up.
+By default, a threshold of 5 success pings out of 10 trials is setup.

 .. index:: [no] shutdown
 .. clicmd:: [no] shutdown